Wyndham Branch: Operation

 A 1930 commission of New Zealand's railway network recommended that passenger traffic be discontinued on the Wyndham Branch, as well as reducing staff and closing the locomotive depot.
 The administration of the railways went one step further than that, closing the entire section from Wyndham to Glenham on 14 July 1930.
 Soon afterwards, passenger services on the rest of the line were cancelled on 9 February 1931 and goods services were modified to run from Invercargill and return rather than from the branch's terminus and return.
 The only passenger trains on the line after 1931 were infrequent chartered excursions, such as one from Waikaka at the end of the Waikaka Branch on 26 March 1962 that carried almost 800 passengers.
 World War II provided a temporary boost in traffic and the line lost less money, but due to a lack of significant traffic, a 1952 commission recommended full closure.
 This did not occur for another ten years, however; the line essentially became an extended siding from Edendale's yard that was shunted by passing services on the main line.
 Closure was announced on 20 June 1962 and the last services ran a few months later on 9 September 1962.

 Today

 Remnants of old railways typically fade with time or wholly disappear, and this is true for the Wyndham Branch.
 Very little of the route from Edendale to Wyndham is evident, except some traces of the formation around Edendale.
 Traces of the formation to Glenham are clearer and include embankments and cuttings, and the tunnel is difficult to find but viewable.
 At some point in the 1990s, the Department of Conservation cleared access to the tunnel as part of a summer works programme, but their work has been somewhat undone by nature.
 In the tiny village of Glenham, the flat area of the yard remains, though it lacks any distinguishing features or railway remnants of note.
+Since 2018 an annual Glenham Trainwreck Trail race has been held most years, including running through the tunnel.

+Glenham Sawmilling Company tramway

+By 1905 George Crosby and Ayson Brothers had flaxmills at Glenham.
+In 1909 Aysons completed a tramway east from Glenham railway station and Crosby transferred his tramway rights to the Glenham Sawmilling Company.
+Initially it was worked by horses, but, in 1910, J Johnston & Sons, Vulcan Foundry, Invercargill, built a 14 ton locomotive, able to haul timber on the tramway, which had gradients as steep as 1 in 10 on the route to Tyneholm.
+The tramway also had a motor jigger.
+In 1918 the Company sold a locomotive and tramway equipment and gave up its right to a tramway.
+One source says the locomotive then went to the Kumara-Kapitea Sawmilling Company.